thebashbashbash/labforward/README.md

-This is MVP 1 of for peak detection
+#This is MVP 1 of for peak detection

 To start MVP run:

-1 make sure you have the latest react and npm, then
+- 1 make sure you have the latest react and npm, then

-2 npm install
+- 2 npm install

-3 npm start
+- npm start

 and to test run:

-npm test
+- npm test